Diversity and Inclusion

 Through information given to the Lower School faculty by the Diversity Coordinator and through the stripes classes, Chapel, field trips and mindfulness activities, Lower School students consistently receive diversity awareness, community building, and character development skills that are essential for creating an inclusive school.

-The Middle School hosts Diversity Lunches for all interested students to participate in discussions about what diversity means and how diversity awareness and understanding can have a positive impact on the community.
+The Middle School hosts diversity lunches for interested students to participate in discussions about how diversity awareness can have a positive impact on the community.
 The Middle School participates in Mix-it Up Day (Run by Middle School Student Council), MS Diversity Council, and MCRC Middle School Diversity Conference.
+Learn more on the Clubs tab.

-As an Upper School student, there are many ways to broaden your perspective and further your understanding of self and others through clubs and school sponsored leadership trips.
-US clubs include: The Diversity Awareness Club (DAC), Gender Equality Club, and the Racial Affinity Group (AHANA).
+As an Upper School student, there are many ways to broaden your perspective and further your understanding of self and others through clubs and school-sponsored leadership trips.
+Learn more on the Clubs tab.

 - Teaching Tolerance